 Guppy bent spine is a serious and life-threatening condition that’s either caused by scoliosis or tuberculosis.
 These conditions can occur at different life stages, but irrespective of that, it is not treatable.

-The best you can do to prevent a guppy bent spine is to gauge and apply necessary prevention steps.
+The best you can do to prevent a guppy bent spine is to gauge and apply the necessary prevention steps.
 While inbreeding and heredity are primarily responsible for this painful condition in guppies, tank health is another crucial factor.

 If the tank is not well kept—low oxygen level, lack of space, weak filtration, and heating mechanism—it profusely increases the chances of a guppy contracting either scoliosis or tuberculosis.